mulle-sde/mulle-make/dox/NAQ.md

 zip archives.
 If you have some format that `mulle-bootstrap` doesn't support you can "easily" write a script to clone it (or even write a scm-plugin for mulle-bootstrap).

 Q: *I see myself hitting the next wall pretty soon.
 But OK.
 So the svn repository doesn't even use* **make** *it's using*  **autoconf**. *What now ?*

 A: `mulle-bootstrap` can deal with cmake, configure, autoconf and xcodeproj (on macos) on its own.
 If it doesn't work out, you can always use a script.

-Q: *Yeah another script...*

-A: Well you also could write a plugin for the mulle-bootstrap build system :)

 Q: *Ha, ha. mulle-bootstrap is a lie.
-It can't really do Makefile based projects!*
+It can't do pure Makefile projects!*

 A: Yes, you caught me.
 The problem is that there is no universal way to specify an install prefix for Makefiles.
-That's why mulle-bootstrap needs a Makefile wrapper like autoconf, configure or cmake.
+That's why mulle-bootstrap needs to see a Makefile wrapper like autoconf, configure or cmake.
+You can always use a script though.

+Q: *Yeah another script...*

+A: Well you also could write a plugin for the mulle-bootstrap build system :)

 **Another Developer**